mhyllander/gpg-bridge-wsl2-ruby/README.md

 ```
 $ ruby /mnt/c/Program1/gpgbridge/gpgbridge.rb --help
 Usage: gpgbridge.rb [options]
     -m, --wsl-mode MODE              The WSL networking mode (wsl1, wsl2_nat, wsl2_mirrored) [wsl2_mirrored]
+    -s, --[no-]enable-ssh-support    Enable proxying of gpg-agent SSH sockets
     -r, --remote-address IPADDR      The remote address of the Windows bridge component [127.0.0.1]
-    -s, --[no-]enable-ssh-support        Enable proxying of gpg-agent SSH sockets
-    -d, --[no-]daemon                    Run as a daemon in the background
     -p, --port PORT                  The first port (of three or four) to use for proxying sockets
     -n, --noncefile PATH             The nonce file path (defaults to file in Windows gpg homedir)
     -l, --logfile PATH               The log file path
     -i, --pidfile PATH               The PID file path
+    -d, --[no-]daemon                Run as a daemon in the background
     -v, --log-level LEVEL            Logging level (DEBUG, INFO, WARN, ERROR, FATAL, UNKNOWN) [WARN]
     -W, --[no-]windows-bridge        Start the Windows bridge (used by the WSL bridge)
+        --systemd                    Use systemd socket activation (listen fds passed by systemd)
     -R, --windows-address IPADDR     The IP listening address of the Windows bridge [127.0.0.1]
     -L, --windows-logfile PATH       The log file path of the Windows bridge
     -I, --windows-pidfile PATH       The PID file path of the Windows bridge
     -h, --help                       Prints this help
 ```

 ### WSL Mode Selection